makabongwe47/alx-system_engineering-develops/0x02-shell_redirections/README.md

-A script that removes all the lettrs C and c from the input
+ Write a command that finds all empty files an directories an all subdirectories